caseybreen/caseybreen.com/content/page/social_networks/index.md

 student must have completed two-thirds of all course work with at least a satisfactory grade.
 An
 ‘incomplete’ is never granted automatically and each request is carefully reviewed by both the
 Professor and the Teaching Assistant.

+---

+## Acknowledgements

+This course is largely based on a course originally developed by the wonderful Prof. Dennis Feehan at UC Berkeley.
+I am grateful for his generosity in sharing materials and pedagogical approaches that informed the structure and content of this class.